abialobrodzki/10x-cards/.ai/api-plan.md

 ## 3. Authorization

-**Authorization mechanisms will be implemented in a later phase of the project.**

-For the initial MVP implementation, the system will operate without user-specific access controls.
-In future iterations, the following will be implemented:

-- JWT-based authentication integrated with Supabase's auth system
+Authentication and authorization are implemented using the following mechanisms:

+- **JWT-based Authentication**: Integrated with Supabase's auth system.
+User sessions are managed via HTTP-only cookies containing JWT tokens, verified by Astro middleware.
-- Row Level Security (RLS) at the database level
+- **Row Level Security (RLS)**: Implemented at the database level (Supabase PostgreSQL) to ensure users can only access and modify their own resources (flashcards, generations, etc.) based on their `user_id` matching `auth.uid()`.
-- Rate limiting for API endpoints, especially those interfacing with LLM services
+- **Rate Limiting**: Rate limiting should be considered for API endpoints, especially those interfacing with LLM services, to prevent abuse.

 ## 4. Validation and Business Logic

 - **Input Validation**:

-  - Flashcards: Ensure `front` and `back` are non-null strings with a length between 100 and 500 characters, and `source` is a non-null string whose value is restricted to one of the allowed types: 'ai-full', 'ai-edited', or 'manual'.
+  - Flashcards: Ensure `front` and `back` are non-null strings with a length between 3 and 500 characters, and `source` is a non-null string whose value is restricted to one of the allowed types: 'ai-full', 'ai-edited', or 'manual'.
   - Generation: Validate that the provided text is within the 1000 to 10000 character range.
   - Study Session Review: The quality rating must be an integer between 0 and 5.